SLASH2NL/bolcom/docs/Api/ProcessStatusApi.md

 getProcessStatusBulk($body): \BolApi\Client\Model\ProcessStatusResponse
 ```

-Gets the status of multiple asynchronous processes by an array of process status id's for a retailer
+Gets the status of multiple asynchronous processes by an array of process status ids for a retailer

 Retrieve a list of process statuses, which shows information regarding previously executed PUT/POST/DELETE requests.
 No more than 1000 process status id's can be sent in a single request.Please note: process status instances are only retained for a limited period of time after completion.
 Outside of this period, deleted process statuses will no longer be returned.
 Please handle this accordingly, by stopping any active polling for these statuses.